 The best thing to do is to find two identical diamond jewellery items, one at VS1 and one at VS2 clarity.
-Make sure all the other factors that affect price – carat weight, colour and cut, as well as the precious metal setting – are the same.
-Now, compare the items side by side to see the price difference:
+Make sure all the other factors that affect the price – such as carat weight, colour and cut, as well as the precious metal setting – are the same.
+Now, compare the items side-by-side to see the price difference:

 You should buy VS1 quality when…